What to Wear to Golf: Women’s Outfit Guide (Cute to Luxury) for Brands, Clubs & Retail Buyers

 Women’s golf is moving the market.
-That shows up in participation.
-It shows up in merchandising.
-And it definitely shows up in the questions customers ask at the counter:
+You can see it in participation, in pro shop assortments, and in the questions customers ask at the counter:

 “What’s a safe golf outfit?”